batikanor/capysui/geoproof/README.md

 1. Generate a Wayback diff (recommended)
 2. Click **Publish to Walrus + Sui**

+Tips:
+- Leave “Include images in Walrus bundle” **unchecked** unless you specifically need the pixel outputs stored.
+Embedding images can significantly increase bundle size and WAL cost.
+- The UI shows the server wallet address + its SUI/WAL balances, so you can confirm the backend is using the key you funded.

 If publish fails, the response includes a hint (most commonly: faucet funds missing).